Ten days of party from morning to… morning?

 What to do during Gentse Feesten

-This year, 2020, Gentse Feesten was supposed to happen between the 17th and the 26th of July but it was predictably cancelled.
-Or better to say that the always rich program has been digitised, as everything else, in this weird year.
+In 2020, Gentse Feesten was supposed to happen between the 17th and the 26th of July but it was predictably cancelled.
+Or better to say that the shows have been digitised, as everything else, in this weird year.

 Visitors are spoiled for choice.
 The events in the program start at 10 in the morning and end (officially) at 4 of the morning after.
 For 10 consecutive days.